rtm/human-css/docs/pages/design-notes.md

 CSS is rarely the major bottleneck in application performance.
-Of course there may be exceptions involving huge systems, or poorly written CSS rules, or use of CSS propeirtes with known performance implications.
+Of course there may be exceptions involving huge systems, or extremely poorly written CSS rules, or use of CSS properties with known performance implications.

 Human CSS classes offer improved performance because the dozens or hundreds of CSS files often seen in poorly-engineered applications are much smaller (or not needed at all).